aws-samples/serverless-ai-workshop/Lambda and SciKit Learn Inference/README.md

 	- Take note of the region in which you are running SageMaker.
 You'll need to recall this region when you create an S3 bucket in the next step.
 	- Name the instance as ```serverless-ai-workshop```.
-	- Choose instance type such as ```ml.m4.4xlarge```.
-The "m" family is memory-optimized and "t" family is our least expensive general purpose instance class.
+	- Choose instance type such as ```ml.c5.4xlarge```.
+The "c" family is compute optimized and "t" family is our least expensive general purpose instance class.
 	- Under IAM role choose "Create a new role"
 		- Choose "Any S3 bucket"
 		- Click "Create role" and take note of the newly created role.